mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 ```

 #### TextEditor
-One of the most missing components in SwiftUI was TextView.
+One of the most missing components in *SwiftUI* was *TextView*.
 There was no way to edit or type multiline text.
-We end up with wrapping TextView with UIViewRepresentable, but it doesn't work well in different circumstances.
-Finally, this year SwiftUI provides us a TextEditor view that allows us to edit multiline text.
+We end up with wrapping *TextView* with *UIViewRepresentable*, but it doesn't work well in different circumstances.
+Finally, this year *SwiftUI* provides us a *TextEditor* view that allows us to edit multiline text.
 Let's take a look at how we can use it.

 ```swift
 import SwiftUI